uber-node/ringpop-common/docs/partitions.md

 ## Detailed algorithm

-This document describes a strategy to heal a partitioned ringpop cluster.
+This chapter describes a strategy to heal a partitioned ringpop cluster.
 The first section describes the mechanism a node triggers when it attempts to heal a partition, the second describes how, how often and when a node should trigger this mechanism.

+Glossary:

+* _Ringpop Partition_: a ringpop cluster split into two or more parts which can't communicate to each other, and believe the other parts are faulty.
+* _Network Partition_: an event in network infrastructure which denies two (or more) parts of ringpop cluster to communicate, causing a _Ringpop Partition_.
+* _Discovery Provider_: a mechanism to retrieve a list of members that should be in the ringpop cluster.
+Can be local (e.g. list of hosts in a file), or remote (e.g. remote member discovery service).
+* _Partition Healing_: mechanism in ringpop to resolve _Ringpop Partitions_.

 ### When and How Often